blasecapital/balcones_train/README.md

 2. Open VS Code and navigate to the 'balcones_train' directory in 'Explorer'
 3. Right-click on 'docker-compose.yml' and select 'Compose Up' to build the container
 4. Navigate to the Docker extension, right-click on the 'balcones_train_env' under 'Containers,' and select 'Attach Visual Studio Code'
-7. Walk through the /tests folder to become acquainted with the modules
+7. Walk through the /projects folder to become acquainted with the demo projects
 8. Optionally install a SQLite GUI to easily inspect the database files.

 **Stop the container**